 A three-year-old learns to push in their chair and scrub their table after lunch, while a four-year-old uses their developing reading skills to bake a treat in class with a friend.

 These activities meet a child’s desire to feel competent, to be independent, and to belong.

-- Social Relations: Maria Montessori called these exercises Grace and Courtesy.
-They include developing skills in greeting visitors, participating in a conversation, self-assertion, resolving conflicts, initiating, and maintaining friendships.
+Developing skills in greeting visitors, participating in a conversation, self-assertion, resolving conflicts, initiating, and maintaining friendships.

 Coordination of Movement

 Exercises that strengthen fine and gross motor functioning and involve hand/eye coordination are the building blocks to future learning.
 Preschoolers work on balance, carry objects, and express themselves through movement.